 If measuring the overall electro-acoustic sensitivity of headphones/earphones, the procedures described in clause 8.2.2 of [ITU-T P.381] using the relevant specified test set-up, should be used.
 If measuring the electro-acoustic sensitivity of headphones/earphones as a function of frequency, the procedures described in clause 8.1.5 of [ITU-T P.381] using the relevant specified test set-up, should be used.
 This may be used for example for a dose estimator, as described in Appendix II of this Recommendation.

-These headphone measurements include playback of a certain programme simulation signal at a defined electrical level, a head and torso simulator (HATS), appropriate measurement of the output sound pressure for a certain input voltage, including averaging over several 'reseatings' of the headphones on the HATS.
+These headphone measurements include playback of a certain programme simulation signal at a defined electrical level, a head and torso simulator (HATS), appropriate measurement of the output sound pressure for a certain input voltage, including averaging over several 're-seatings' of the headphones on the HATS.

 These ITU-T Recommendations partly refer to the CENELEC EN 50332 series of specifications, for harmonization purposes.
 For digital interfaces, guidance is also found in the CENELEC specifications.